prasun8463/wc2026-fantasy/JUNE_GOLIVE_CHECKLIST.md

 -- 1e. api_fixture_id (needed for odds feature in Step 7)
 ALTER TABLE matches ADD COLUMN IF NOT EXISTS api_fixture_id INTEGER;

 -- 1f.
+Drop orphaned RLS policies on predictions
+-- RLS is disabled (correct for our custom auth) but Supabase flags leftover -- policies as a security misconfiguration — drop them to clear the warning DROP POLICY IF EXISTS "public insert predictions" ON predictions;
+DROP POLICY IF EXISTS "public read predictions" ON predictions;

+-- 1g.
 Verify all columns exist
 SELECT column_name FROM information_schema.columns
 WHERE table_name = 'predictions' AND column_name IN ('bold','match_id','username','pred_home','pred_away');